gdongmei/gdongmei.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - *2022.02* Aalto Dean's Scholarship

 # 📖 Educations
 - *2023.02 - now*, PhD student, Aalto University, Finland
-- *2020.08 - 2023.09*, Master of Human-Computer Interaction, Aalto University, Finland.
+- *2020.08 - 2023.09*, Master of Human-Computer Interaction and Minor of USchool(a subject on user-centered design), Aalto University, Finland.
 - *2013.09 - 2017.06*, Bachelor of Electonic and Information Engineering, South China University of Technology, China

 <!--# 💬 Invited Talks